 Rokkō Alpine Botanical Garden (六甲高山植物園)

-Located at an altitude of 865 meters, the cool weather here is similar to southern Hokkdaidō, which allows around 1,500 different types of alpine plants to grow here.
+Located at an altitude of 865 meters, the cool weather here is similar to that of southern Hokkaidō, allowing around 1,500 types of alpine plants to grow.
 And for those alpine plants to prosper, great effort has been put into replicating the terrain in high mountains.

 Tip: It usually takes an hour or two to explore the garden fully.
-But if you don’t have that much time and weren’t handed a garden map showing the areas with flowers blooming on the day, check with the staff so you get the best of the garden for the day!
+But if you don’t have that much time and weren’t handed a garden map showing which areas are in bloom on the day, check with the staff so you get the best of the garden for the day!

-From late October to early November, the usually quiet garden receives more attention from tourists.
+From late October to early November, the usually quiet garden attracts more tourists.
 As one of the well-known autumn foliage spots, you can even enjoy the beautiful scenery at night until 8 pm on weekends and public holidays (until 6:30 pm on weekdays)!

-If you need a break from the exploration, Cafe Edelweiss (カフェ エーデルワイス) and enjoy a cup of tea or coffee that goes well with a piece of cake!
+If you need a break from the exploration, enjoy a cup of tea or coffee at Cafe Edelweiss (カフェ エーデルワイス) with a piece of cake!

 Rokkō Alpine Botanical Garden’s Opening Hours, Admission Fee, and Access Information

-- The garden is open daily from 10 am to 5 pm except Thursdays unless it is a public holiday.
+- The garden is open daily from mid-March to November, from 10 am to 5 pm, except on Thursdays, unless it is a public holiday.

 - The last admission is at 4:30 pm.